questdb/rust-maven-plugin/README.md

 Other supported `cargo` flags are:

-## Features
+## Specifying Crate Features

-The equivalent of `cargo build --features feat1 feat2 feat3` is
+The equivalent of `cargo build --features feat1,feat2,feat3` is

 ```xml
 <features>